jaysingit/Weather-Report/README.md

 # Weatherly

 A weather app for checking current conditions anywhere in the world.
-Search any city to see live temperature, humidity, wind, and conditions, powered by the free, keyless [Open-Meteo](https://open-meteo.com/) geocoding and forecast APIs.
+Search any city to see live temperature, humidity, wind, and conditions, powered by the free, keyless [Open-Meteo](https://open-meteo.com/) geocoding, forecast, and air quality APIs.
 Built with React, TypeScript, and Vite, and hosted as a static site on GitHub Pages — no backend, no database.

 **Live site:** https://jaysingit.github.io/Weatherly/

 ## Features

 - Search any city worldwide and get current weather (temperature, feels-like, humidity, wind, conditions)
+- UV index shown for every location; pollen level (Low/Moderate/High/Very High) shown for European locations, where Open-Meteo's pollen data is available — the row is hidden elsewhere rather than showing a placeholder
-- Country flag and the city's own local time shown on the result card (Open-Meteo refreshes current conditions on a 15-minute interval, so the time reflects the latest available reading, not the live second)
+- Country flag and the city's own local date/time shown on the result card (Open-Meteo refreshes current conditions on a 15-minute interval, so the time reflects the latest available reading, not the live second)
+- Empty searches are blocked (required field + disabled Search button) instead of silently doing nothing
 - Loading and error states for invalid/unmatched searches
 - Reset button to clear the search and result back to default
 - No API key or backend required — calls Open-Meteo directly from the browser